sighupio/fury-kubernetes-networking/katalog/cilium/MAINTENANCE.md

 And check the differences betweeen `built-from-helm.yaml` and `built.yaml`

-Beware that we changed how we generate the base CA from helm to cert-manager using a self-signed CA.
+Beware that we changed how we generate the base CA from helm to cert-manager using a self-signed CA, and also, we fixed the ServiceMonitor for the hubble metrics, adding a target port on the cilium service and changing the target of the hubble ServiceMonitor.